-Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts.
+Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.

-This pigment is powder.
-For use in Artistic painting, it should be finely ground in a mortar before mixing with the binder.
+This pigment is in powder.
+For use in artistic paint, it should be finely ground in a mortar before mixing it with the binder.

-Flaxseed oil : Dilute the powder in a little turpentine before adding it to linseed oil.
+Linseed oil : dilute the powder in some turpentine oil before adding it to linseed oil.

-paint with water/lime paste : dilute the pigment in a little water to make it liquid before incorporating it into the paint.
+Paint with water/lime paste : dilute the pigment in some water to make it liquid before incorporating it into the paint.

-Color : gray brown pulling black with a transparent binder.
-Medium gray very slightly colored brown with a white binder.
+Color : gray brown pulling toward black with a transparent binder.
+Medium gray very slightly brown colored with a white binder.

 This pigment is 100% natural.

-History : This land was originally harvested in peat or lignite deposits.
-Because of its poor resistance to light, it was replaced in the nineteenth century by pigments based on calcined oxides.
+History : This earth was originally harvested in peat or lignite deposits.
+Because of its poor resistance to light it was replaced in the nineteenth century by pigments based on calcined oxides.